rplaurberg/Cosmatesque/README.md

 These patterns establish fascinating connections between "local" phenomena — the values in these recurrence relations only "know" nearby numbers — and "global" phenomena, the resulting patterns of arbitrarily large scale.

 Think of it this way.
 Imagine you're with a bunch of people all playing cards on a wide-open space, something like the National Mall in Washington, D.C.
 You're all in small clusters only interacting with those nearby, playing a very simple game with the same rules for everyone except for a single non-player in a far corner.
-After a certain amount of time you're asked to stop and hold up the card in your hand.
-A helicopter overhead takes an aerial shot of the upheld cards.
-Despite a lack of planning on anyone's part, the upheld cards make a pixel-sharp picture as seen from the helicopter, spanning the entire field.
+After a certain amount of time you're asked to stop and lift up the card in your hand.
+You hold it skyward.
+A helicopter overhead takes an aerial photo of the upheld cards.
+Despite a lack of planning on anyone's part, the upheld cards make a pixel-sharp picture, spanning the entire field.

 ## Why did you call these "path-counting" recurrence relations?